 Depending on the city, a cleaning service could be year round, although some Airbnb regions will be seasonal.
 To cover that gap, cleaning services can also cater to offices, local inns, and hotels, as well as other small businesses during the offseason.

 4. Property Management

 Individuals that like the idea of working with residential properties, but don't want to work in cleaning or real estate, can find their passion in property management.
-In some of the fastest growing cities, there's always more rentals needed to accommodate incoming residents.
+In some of the fastest-growing cities, there are always more rentals needed to accommodate incoming residents.
 Hence, a lot of opportunities for property management services.

 In the past year, Boise's population grew by 3.08%, with Dallas seeing a 1.79% increase.
 Potential business owners residing in those types of areas can find a market pretty quickly.
 While there can be some seasonality to property management in tourist and college towns, many cities require property managers year round.

 With the average cost of a wedding being more than $35,000, a lot of couples try to cut costs and do all of the planning themselves.
 However, an event planning company with the right pricing could easily find opportunities to help DIYers plan and execute their wedding.
 There's also a lot of potential in event planning for local concerts, charity functions, business meetings, and more.

 Apps like Gigmaster make it really easy to find bartenders, caterers, and servers.
 So given the nature of event planning, many entrepreneurs can start right from their home, and won't require office space right away.
 Planners can start by accumulating a few clients off sites such as Thumbtack, generate some positive reviews, then promote their services at a greater scale.

 Surprise, surprise.
 67% of people with gym memberships never use them.
 So over time, an effective personal trainer with competitive pricing can accumulate clients, generate referrals, and use that traction to expand and grow into a full-fledged personal training business.